-As a region, we need to put our best foot forward when it comes to how our communities look, the amenities and experiences we provide, and the stories that we share with the world.
-After all, if we are unwilling to make needed investments in our region, why should anyone else?
+As a region, we need to put our best foot forward when it comes to how our communities look, the amenities and experiences that are provided, and the stories that are shared with the world.

 30. ACTIVELY ADDRESS DERELICT PROPERTIES.